User Management

 Steps:

-3. Click Upload.
+3. Click Activate.

-4. Wait for activation result.
+4. Wait for activation to complete.

 Expected Outcome: